 aāáàbcdðeēéfghiīíjklmnŋoōóòprsʃtθuūùvwyzʒəə̄ə̀ʌ

 English spelling is known for being difficult and taking a long time to learn both for native speaker children and non-native adult learners.
 This is mostly because there is a many-to-many mapping between symbols (letters) and sounds (phomemes).
 In English, if you come across a new word you don’t reliably know how it should be pronounced.
-For example should the made-up word “tead” be pronounced to rhyme with “mead” or with “head”?
+For example should the made-up word ‘tead’ be pronounced to rhyme with ‘mead’ or with ‘head’?
 In the other direction, if you hear a new word, you can’t necessarily tell how it is spelled.
-For example should the made-up word pronounced /dait/ (rhymes with “write”) be spelled ‘dite’, ‘dyte’, or ‘dight’?
+For example should the made-up word pronounced /dait/ (rhymes with ‘write’) be spelled ‘dite’, ‘dyte’, or ‘dight’?

 If you grew up only speaking English, it’s not obvious that spelling doesn’t have to be so complicated.
-English spelling is actually uncommonly complex, and has inspired a long tradition of people trying to ‘fix’ the problem – it’s even got its own wikipedia page: https://en.wikipedia.org/wiki/English-language_spelling_reform.
+English spelling is actually uncommonly complex, and has inspired a long tradition of people trying to ‘fix’ the problem – it’s even got its own wikipedia page.
 Many languages have a much more straightforward mapping between letters and phonemes.
 Spanish and Polish are examples of languages with high degrees of correspondence between letters and phonemes.
-See https://en.wikipedia.org/wiki/Phonemic_orthography for a longer list of languages and more detail.
+See here for a longer list of languages and more detail.

 I use this system for almost all of my handwritten text (mostly to-do lists and journaling), and increasingly for my typed text.
 The reasons I like using this system: